COVID-19: Updates & resources for our community members

 Building plan reviews: Will be accepted via email, mail or drop box outside Town Hall.
 If necessary, we will meet individuals by appointment only to go over plan questions; please contact firstname.lastname@example.org or 895 3200 x 309.

-Driveway Inspections: Permits are now on be on the Town website.
+Driveway Inspections: Permits are on the Town website.
 You can also call Heidi, Jeanne or Kathy to have one mailed to you.
 Fill out the application form and leave with $65.00 fee in the drop box.
 Please note there are two types, one for new construction, and one for paving/repaving of a driveway.

 Road concerns or questions, Snow Plowing, Roadway drainage: Contact Road Agent Leon Holmes Jr at 603 300 7430.
 The Highway Department continues to work normal hours (7:00 am to 3:30 pm), observing appropriate social distancing.

-Trash / Recycling: To log a repair ticket for a toter, get another recycling bin, or general recycling questions about pickup, acceptable items or schedules, contact Jeanne Nygren firstname.lastname@example.org 895 2226 x 303 or Kathy Clement email@example.com 895 2226 x 302.
+Trash / Recycling: To log a repair ticket for a toter, get another recycling bin, or general recycling questions about pickup, acceptable items or schedules, contact Jeanne Nygren email@example.com 895 2226 x 303 or Kathy Clement firstname.lastname@example.org 895 2226 x 302.
+FOR TOTER REPAIRS, you can call the Waste Management Toter Line at 603 330 2168 as well.

 Waste Management is collecting trash and recycling on their normal schedule, observing appropriate social distancing.
+ALL TRASH MUST BE SECURED (TIED) IN BAGS BEFORE GOING IN YOUR TOTER.
+Latex gloves are trash, cannot be recycled.

 To file Land Use Board submissions (including Planning Board, Zoning Board, Conservation Commission), or to review property files, site plans, subdivision plans, etc. please contact Leanne Miner email@example.com to arrange.